dooadex/Autonomous-Driving/GNSS/NovAtel/GNSS_test/README.md

-# GNSS test with NovAtel
+# NovAtel GNSS test with ROS
 This is for test the GNSS system is operated well in LINUX with NovAtel product.

 <br>